History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The best preserved llys, or royal court, of the Princes of Gwynedd

-Less than a kilometer from the site is the Pritchard Jones Institute in Newborough, where you can see an audio-visual presentatuion about Llys Rhosyr, which helps explain the importance of the site.
+Less than a kilometre from the site is the Pritchard Jones Institute in Newborough, where you can see an audio-visual presentation about Llys Rhosyr, which helps explain the importance of the site.

 About Llys Rhosyr

 Address: Church Street, Newborough, Anglesey, Gwynedd, Wales, LL61 6RU

 Location: Approaching Newborough from the direction of the A55 take the first left by the school until you come to a junction and continue ahead for a 1/3 of a mile, Llys Rhosyr is on your right.

 Opening Details: Open access site, usually accessible at any reasonable time

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Bryn Gwyn Standing Stones - 2.4 miles (Prehistoric Site)